TouchBistro POS Review

 - Quickly assign seats to each customer and pair orders with seat assignments.

 - Managers can directly assign waiters when opening a table on their behalf.
 You can also reassign a waiter to a closed bill or check.

 - Convert an open table order to a bar tab.

 - If you have TouchBistro Pro, you can take advantage of the “Reservations” function, which allows you to associate tables with a reservation.

 - Course/Menu Management:

-- Design a custom menu with separate categories (i.e. appetizers, entrées, desserts, etc.).
-Each menu item features a full screen photo that can be uploaded or taken directly with the iPad camera feature.
-The full screen shot is paired with a short description of the item that can be shown to customers.
+- Design a custom menu with separate categories (e.g., appetizers, entrées, desserts, etc.).
+Each menu item features a full-screen photo that can be uploaded or taken directly with the iPad camera feature.
+The full-screen shot pairs with a short description of the item that can be shown to customers.